singnet/dev-portal/docs/platform-dev/claim.md

 ---

 # Claiming funds from a Channel
-As a service provider, you could claim any authorized amount from the channel.
+A service provider can claim any authorized amount from the channel.

-You will need the Signature ( Signed by the Sender).
-The message is signed by the sender using their private key
+You need the Signature ( Signed by the Sender).
+The sender signs the message using the private key.
 ## Signature

 ## Nonce of a Channel